asrcompetition/content_modification_dataset/README.md

 If a document is not spam or keywordstuffed, it is considered as valid.

+# Positions
+The position in the ranked lists is found in the file "documents.positions".

+File format:

+qid 0 docno position

+position 1 is the highest ranked document.

 # Queries
 We used 15 of ClueWeb09 queries which can be downloded here: http://trec.nist.gov/data/webmain.html.